JLiekenbrock/lyrics-visualiser/docs/index.md

 ## 2. UML

 The UML Diagrams were done with plantuml.
-They are rerendered on every commit using an mkdocs uml diagram.
+They are rerendered using an mkdocs plantuml addon.
 You can find the definitions here: <a href="https://github.com/JLiekenbrock/lyrics-visualiser/tree/gh-pages/UML">UML></a>

 ### Use Case Diagram